-A number of intense sweeteners are already permitted to be used in the manufacture of FSMP, however steviol glycosides are not included.
-Many FSMP are imported into Australia and New Zealand.
-A reason for the requested amendment is to align the Code with international permissions, including the European Union (EU), and with provisions listed in the Codex Alimentarius (Codex) standard.
+The primary reason for the requested amendment is to align the Code with international permissions, including the European Union and with provisions listed in the Codex Alimentarius standard.
+The proposed use of steviol glycosides is consistent with its typical function as an intense sweetener.

-Steviol glycosides are food additives, with the technological purpose of intense sweetener.
-FSANZ undertook an assessment to determine whether the food additive achieves the requested technological purpose in the quantity and form proposed to be used, and to evaluate public health and safety concerns associated with its use.
-FSANZ concludes that the proposed use of steviol glycosides is consistent with its typical function as an intense sweetener.
 Relevant identity and purity specifications are included in the Code.

-FSANZ has previously assessed an extensive toxicological database on steviol glycosides, which has identified no safety concerns or a need to amend the Acceptable Daily Intake established by FSANZ in 2008 of 0-4 mg/kg bw for steviol glycosides, expressed as steviol equivalents.
-This was confirmed under the current assessment.
+FSANZ has previously assessed an extensive toxicological database on steviol glycosides, which has identified no safety concerns or a need to amend the Acceptable Daily Intake (ADI) established by FSANZ in 2008 of 0-4 mg/kg bw for steviol glycosides, expressed as steviol equivalents.
+This was confirmed as a part of the current assessment.